Julia visited New Zealand in March 2017, where she travelled all across the northern and southern islands.

 There are no shortage of day trip tours that will take you from Auckland to the glowworm caves and back.
 Some also include Hobbiton in the same trip, which I personally think is too much in one day to really enjoy it.
 There are also multiple different tours you can choose within the caves once you get there.

 You can take a boat ride under the glowworms, visit a museum, or take a walking tour.
-Or, if you're like us and that sounds too straightforward, you can do blackwater rafting in the caves.
+If you're like us and that sounds too straightforward, you can do blackwater rafting in the caves.
 It's essentially hiking through the caves while carrying an inner tube, and when the underground river gets too deep, you plop in your inner tube and float along.

 We booked our tour directly with the company, which meant nobody was coming to pick us up.
 We could have booked a tour that included transportation, but this was so much cheaper.
 But then I was left with the common conundrum: how do we get there?

 The easiest and most affordable solution is to rent a car.
-Considering we live in the U.S. and are not used to driving on the left side of the road, this was a bit intimidating.
+Considering we live in the United States and are not used to driving on the left side of the road, this was a bit intimidating.
 Luckily (since I managed to find three people who wanted to come to New Zealand with me) I didn't have to drive.
 But my friend who did said it was surprisingly easy to drive on the other side of the road.
 The hardest thing was that she kept turning on the windshield wipers instead of the turn signal!

 But did we get lost?